 Our Bodies Change Our Minds

-People doing these power poses against impostor syndrome experience significant improvements in different scenarios.
+People doing these power poses against imposter syndrome experience significant improvements in different scenarios.

 In different situations, they were rated more;